 - Lack of physical activity

-According to Women to Women, the symptoms of a sluggish or congested lymphatic system are extremely diverse.
+Furthermore, according to Women’s Health Network, the symptoms of a sluggish or congested lymphatic system are extremely diverse.

 Some symptoms include: